IdontApply/muAlchemy/README.md

 # muAlchemy
-sqlaclhemy mapping of db, used in muscraper ELT.
+sqlaclhemy mapping of db, used in muscraper.